 Crush injury.
 Keep hands, feet and other body parts clear of crush points.
 Use sufficient blocking and restraints to avoid accidental or sudden movement of loads.

 Burn injury from contact with hot surface.
-Some components of the Breaker become hot during operation.
+Some components become hot during operation.
 Allow parts and fluids to cool before handling.